 The EDMR Associations UK and Europe require anyone seeking accreditation with them to have done an officially-approved and -accredited basic training.

-Note also that the Association will not accredit colleagues who have done basic trainings delivered from outside the UK, after a short period of cross-recognition , that now regrettably also includes trainings from Australia and New Zealand.
+Note also that, after a short period of cross-recognition, the EMDR Association UK will not accredit colleagues who have done basic trainings delivered from outside the country, regrettably also including Australia and New Zealand as well as North America.